 She has studied many modalities to bring healing to those in need.
 She is a life, long learner inspired by the abundance of opportunities available to broaden and enrich the lives of her students.
 Ms. Watson is certified in Trauma-Focused Cognitive Behavior Therapy (TF-CBT) and has been formally trained in the Morningside Restorative Practices and Social-Emotional Learning curriculums.
 Ms. Watson has also received training from the New York City Department of Education, Cornell University Therapeutic Crisis Intervention for Schools (TCIS).
 She is part of a school-based team that presents workshops on Emotional Intelligence, Trauma-Informed Practices, and Cultural Responsiveness to staff and the school community.

 She has additional expertise in areas of Trauma, Social Emotional Learning Initiatives, Family Systems, Positive Parenting, Crisis Intervention, Mindfulness, Response To Intervention, and Restorative Practices.
 Kimberly is especially sensitive to the needs of children who find the classroom and school environment an unsettling forest of sounds, energy, and demands.
-Kimberly is also the Title IX coordinator.

 Fatima Walker, LCSW

 Fatima Walker has worked in the field of Social Work for the past 15 years.
 Her experience spans case management, juvenile justice, crisis intervention, young women’s leadership, psychoeducation for parents, individual and group therapy for teens, professional development for education professionals and clinical approaches for teens in psychotherapy.

 Fatima has worked with adolescents struggling with depression, ADHD, suicidality, psychiatric conditions, school anxiety, LGBTQ and transgender students, self-esteem issues, low school performance, family conflict and much more.